-The colour BLUE was the universal colour to represent the front-line workers, who tirelessly continue to fight the coronavirus in 2020 locally and globally.
+The colour blue is the universal colour to represent the front-line workers, who tirelessly continue to fight the coronavirus locally and globally.

-In the same vein, as we will continuously fight and journey forward in these unchartered times, we urge you to be a true BLUE.
+In the same vein, as we will continuously fight and journey forward in these unchartered times, we urge you to be a true blue, too.

 Understand and empathise.

-The global pandemic made us slow down.
-You came to understand that you could impact another life through a decision as simple as choosing to stay home to protect the vulnerable folk.
-Society became kinder as people empathised and thought of others rather than themselves only - like raising funds for the migrant workers or volunteering to tutor needy students.
-Develop empathy and you will find you can manage people better.
+The global pandemic made us all slow down.
+We came to realise that a decision as simple as staying at home could help protect vulnerable folk.
+Society also became kinder as people empathised and thought of others rather than just themselves, like raising funds for migrant workers or volunteering to tutor needy students.
+In fact, empathy is also an essential leadership skill.
+Learn to understand the feelings of others, see the situation from their perspective, and you will become a better leader.

 Expect exciting challenges.

 These unprecedented times have allowed many dreams and ideas to flourish.
-You can sign up for a case competition, hackathon, or idea forum which employers organise.
-I know many young people who became bakers or started a food catering business because they turned their boredom into creativity.
-Some of you could have coded a new app.
-Be open, keep on challenging yourselves, and you will be an adaptable and resilient graduate.
+You can sign up for a case competition, hackathon, or an employer’s idea forum.
+You can even code a new app.
+In fact, we know many young people who turned their boredom into creativity and became bakers or started a food catering business.
+So, be open, keep on challenging yourselves, and you will become a more adaptable, resilient undergraduate.